-Among general references for hybrid system verification, we can recommend [2].
+Among general references for hybrid system verification, we can recommend [2] for an overview.
 Although the book is not freely available for download, its web page contains quite some additional material such as slides and codes.

 The overview paper [3] is recommendable.
 In addition, the manual for the CORA toolbox for Matlab [4] (by the same author and his team) can do a good tutorial job.